Rupt/paper-which-is-real/README.md

 In the paper, this is illustrated in Figures 2 and 3, and discussed in Section 5.

 Notebook version: `example_ring_paper.ipynb`.  \
-You should be able to view this on github with all figures and other outputs.
+You should be able to view this on GitHub with all figures and other outputs.

 Execute the plain python version with:
 ```bash